Slow Cooker Chicken Pot Roast

 How to Make Slow Cooker Chicken Pot Roast

-Start by placing the chicken thighs directly into the bottom of your slow cooker.
+Start by placing the chicken thighs right into the bottom of your slow cooker.
 Spread them out as evenly as you can.
-Add the sliced carrots, celery, and onion right on top.
-No need to be fancy here.
-This is rustic comfort food at its best.
+Then just toss the sliced carrots, celery, and onion right on top.
+No need to be fancy here—this is rustic, comforting home cooking at its best.

-Pour the gravy mixture evenly over the chicken and vegetables.
+Pour that delicious gravy mixture right over the chicken and veggies.
 Give it a gentle nudge with a spoon to make sure everything is lightly coated.
-Place the lid on the slow cooker.
+Then just pop the lid on the slow cooker and let the magic happen.

-Cook on low for 6 hours or on high for 4 hours.
-The chicken should be tender and easy to break apart with a fork, and the vegetables should be soft but not mushy.
+Cook this on low for 6 hours or high for 4 hours.
+The chicken should get super tender and easy to break apart with a fork, and the vegetables will get nice and soft (but not mushy).

-If you like, sprinkle a little fresh parsley over the top before serving.
-Scoop into bowls, making sure everyone gets plenty of gravy, and enjoy while it is hot.
+If you want, sprinkle a little parsley over the top before serving for a bright pop of color and freshness.
+Scoop it into bowls, making sure everyone gets plenty of that rich, flavorful gravy.
+Serve it up hot and enjoy!

 A plate of shredded meat with carrots and gravy served over mashed potatoes, with green beans on the side, sits on a striped napkin next to a green glass and wooden spoon.